-Not we get to the do fun part – building up lather.
+Not we get to the do the fun part – building up a lather.

-If you’re loading it on a bowl or mug, add a few drops of water on the bowl then swirl the brush round and round for around until you build a rich enough lather.
-At first you’ll notice large bubbles but then it becomes smaller and smaller until you’ll barely see them.
+If you’re loading it on a bowl or mug, add a few drops of water then swirl the brush around and around until you build a rich enough lather.
+At first, you’ll notice large bubbles, but then it becomes smaller and smaller until you’ll barely see them.

 If the lather lacks water, slightly dip the tip of the brush on the sink then continue lathering up.

-Depending on the shaving soap you use it can take as little as 25 seconds to a few minutes to create a thick, rich lather.
+Depending on the shaving soap you use, it can take as little as 25 seconds to a few minutes to create a thick, creamy lather.

 Step 5: Applying lather

-Do the same circular motion you did on the bowl to your face.
+Make the same circular motion you did on the bowl to your face.
 But before applying any shaving cream, wet your whiskers with warm water.
-This will hydrate facial hair and create a thick lather on skin.
+This will hydrate facial hair and create a thick lather on the skin.

-If you have a hard time doing the circular motion on the chin area, just paint across.
+If you have a hard time making the circular motion on the chin area, just paint across.